PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-09 17:14:00
+Last updated: 2024-04-09 17:14:33
-Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves
+Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell